 I returned to my mother’s advice of planning.
 With an hour after work penciled in each day for writing, I am able to continue working on my books, and my patent work is scheduled for Saturday afternoons.
 While this may be a loose schedule, it gives me a sense of structure, and I am able to stay on top of things with my little task list for the day.
 In addition to this, I maintain a list of short-term (up to 3 months) and long-term (up to 2 years) goals for myself.
 Once again, the key here is to keep the list short and flexible.
 It is the journey that matters in the end.

-With the GLAM Superpower Quiz, I discovered that my superpowers are Investigator, Developer, and Service Provider.
+Through the free GLAM Superpower Survey for Women, I discovered that my superpowers are Investigator, Developer, and Service Provider.
 As a technical author, I was overjoyed to see Service Provider and Investigator as superpowers since delivering accurate technical documentation alongside researching to find factually accurate information for documents is part of my daily job.
 As a Developer, I work on fiction novels and a bioplastic, which afford me the luxury of spending time to come up with creative solutions for my stories and improving the quality of the bioplastic.

 I do hope that after reading this, you will write a list of three things that set you apart, my dear reader.
-In addition, I urge you to take the GLAM Superpower Quiz.
+In addition, I urge you to take the free, anonymous GLAM Superpower Survey for Girls.
 It can work wonders for those struggling with impostor syndrome like I did.
 Remember, all it takes is planning and a dash of positivity.

 Check out my Superpower Profile!